Estimote/Android-Fleet-Management-SDK/README.md

 ## Overview ##

 The Estimote SDK for Android is a library that allows interaction with [Estimote beacons & stickers](http://estimote.com/#jump-to-products).
-The SDK system requirements are Android 4.3 or above and Bluetooth Low Energy.
+The SDK system works on Android 4.3 or above and requires device with Bluetooth Low Energy (SDK's min Android SDK version is 9).

 It allows for:
 - beacon ranging (scans beacons and optionally filters them by their properties)